ibrahimm7004/RCC-brain-design-challenge/README.md

 * **True Multi-Agent Architecture:** The backend was designed to support multiple specialized agents.
 The current UI simulates this by pre-filling prompts, but a future version could pass a specific `agentId` to the backend.
 This would unlock highly specialized and powerful conversational experiences (e.g., a dedicated "Code Review Agent" or "Document Summarization Agent").
 * **Advanced Error Insight:** While robust error handling is in place, it could be enhanced to provide more specific feedback to the user based on different error codes from the backend.
 * **Smooth Page Transitions:** Implement library-driven animations (e.g., using Framer Motion) to create even smoother and more visually appealing transitions between the home and chat pages.

 ---

+## Known Issues & Limitations

+* **Bot Behavior Formatting:** Message formatting and standardization can only be fully optimized once we have access to the Bedrock Agent's backend prompt/config.
+While message wrapping is implemented, it won't guarantee perfect adherence to formatting standards.
+* **Animation Performance:** On lower-end devices, the typing animations may experience slight performance issues during rapid streaming.
+* **Mobile Keyboard Handling:** Some mobile browsers may have inconsistent behavior with the viewport adjustments during keyboard interactions.

+---